Phaxboi/predicting-patient-outcome/README.md

 NOTE: After it has been run it will create a 'chartevents_filtered.csv' at 'mimic_path\ which you then need to rename to 'chartevents.csv' if you want to use it.

+*****CREATE A EVENT FILE PER SUBJECTS*****

+python -m create_events --subjects_root_path {root directory for generated subject folders} --mimic_path {path to mimic files}

+This command will extract a event file for each patient, and write the file to respective patients folder.

-*****EXTRACT EVENTS AND GENERATE EPISODE FILES PER SUBJECTS*****
+*****CREATE EPISODES FILES PER SUBJECTS*****

-python -m extract_events_and_episode --subjects_root_path {root directory for generated subject folders} --mimic_path {path to mimic files}
+python -m create_time_series --subjects_root_path {root directory for generated subject folders} --mimic_path {path to mimic files} -half_hour (if you want to round all events to the nearest half-hour)

-This command will extract events for each patient, generate a time series file for each episode and write them as seperate files to respective patients folder.
-The map_path is a mapping from mimics own variable names (item_id) to our own names.
+This command will create all episodes files for each patient, generate a time series file for each episode and write them as seperate files to respective patients folder.

 *****REMOVE OUTLIERS*****

-python -m get_outlier_thresholds --subjects_root_path {root directory for generated subject folders}
+python -m get_outlier_thresholds --subjects_root_path {root directory for generated subject folders} -half_hour (Set if you want to calculate the outliers with half hours interval.)

 Will iterate through all episode files and summarise all values, these will be saved as 'subjects_root_path\results\values_summary(no_filtering).csv'.
 Using these values thresholds for filtering outliers wiill then be calculated and saved as 'subjects_root_path\results\outlier_thresholds.csv'.